TryConor/GroupP-Homework_3/README.md

 __MediaProduct: __
 Contains our protected and privated atributes.
 Contains all getter, setter, and toString methods.

+__Lastly__

+Our project can only be compiled on first run, otherwise you have to manually clear the inventory.csv

 Conor McLaughlin
 Mikey Keeny
 Kristyn Morgenthaler